ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Whether to wait for the cluster to be available, stopped, or deleted.
-At a later time a wait_timeout option may be added.
+                        <div>Whether to wait for the instance to be available, stopped, or deleted.
+At a later time a <em>wait_timeout</em> option may be added.
 Following each API call to create/modify/delete the instance a waiter is used with a 60 second delay 30 times until the instance reaches the expected state (available/stopped/deleted).
 The total task time may also be influenced by AWSRetry which helps stabilize if the instance is in an invalid state to operate on to begin with (such as if you try to stop it when it is in the process of rebooting).
 If setting this to False task retries and delays may make your playbook execution better handle timeouts for major modifications.</div>
                 </td>
             </tr>
     </table>